eramons/techblog/content/post/thinkpadw500.md

 The last step checks out a subrepository on the _3rdparty_ directory.

-Build the cross-compiler for all architectures:
+Build the cross-compiler (all architectures):
 ```
 eramon@caipirinha:~/dev/thinkpadw500/coreboot$ make crossgcc CPUS=4